microsoft/fast/BRANCH_GUIDE.md

 ### Merging

 When merging a feature branch to the default branch, changes should not be squashed to preserve history.
-This will require a special action from someone with the necessary security privileges.
+This will require a special action from someone with the necessary security privileges to change the settings in the repository for pull requests to merge without squashing.
+The user performing this action will, after merging the feature branch in, need to change this setting back.